 - Tap on Spotlight Search

-- Tap on the slider-control (three lines on right) and hold to move the labels.
+- Tap on the slider-control (three lines on the right) and hold to move the labels.

-- That’s it.
-Once done, press the home button and get to Spotlight to test it out.
+Once done, drag your finger down from any home screen page of your iPhone or iPad and get to Spotlight to test it out.

 In most cases, you’ll want to have: